getrailo/railo/README.md

         <Set name="resourceBase"><SystemProperty name="jetty.home" default="."/>C:/workspace/railo-source/railo-cfml/</Set>

         TIP: Later versions of Railo Express may have a www.xml file instead of a railo.xml file.
-Simply rename the file from www.xml to railo.xml and modify the contents as instructed above.
+Rename the file from www.xml to railo.xml and modify the resourceBase element as indicated above.

 2. Start the Railo Express instance by running {railo-express}/start or {railo-express}/start.bat